ashok0706/TODO-App/README.md

 </a>
 </p>

-This project is a basic web application that allows Users  manage their daily Todo works.
-Users can add Todos and marks as complited if it is complited .
+This project is a basic web application that allows Users  manage their daily  recipes.

 ---
 <br>